-The performance of the Chief Executive Officer and Chief Financial Officer is was not reviewed in FY20 because of their relative recent appointments, however performance of other key executives was reviewed annually against predetermined criteria in accordance with the Company's normal performance management process.
+The performance of the Chief Executive Officer was reviewed in FY21.
+A review of the Chief Financial Officer has yet to occur as her employment only commenced in December 2020.
+The performance of other key executives is reviewed annually against predetermined criteria in accordance with the Company's normal performance management process.